Generators

 When to use kick g module vs standalone generators

-kick g module <name> creates a full DDD module with all layers in one shot — controller, DTOs, use-cases, repository interface, implementation, domain service, entity, value objects, and tests.
+kick g module <name> creates a full flat REST module in one shot — controller, service, DTOs, repository interface + token, repository implementation, and tests.
 Use this when starting a new feature.

 Standalone generators (kick g controller, kick g service, kick g dto, kick g guard, kick g middleware) create a single file.
 Use these to add files to an existing module or to create app-level artifacts that don't belong to any module.